Do What Is Best for Your Child: Contact a Child Custody Lawyer | Medina Ohio

 When parents part ways, battles over child custody can become hotly disputed.
 It is only natural for both parents to want to continue to see their children as often as possible.
 But, in the midst of a divorce, separation, or domestic dispute, parents often cannot come to a fair custody agreement on their own.
 For Northeast Ohio residents, a child custody lawyer in Medina Ohio may be able to help.

-Attorney Cameron B. Pedro is dedicated to helping men and women who want the best outcome for their children.
+Attorney Cameron B. Pedro, also a Brunswick Family Lawyer, is dedicated to helping men and women who want the best outcome for their children.
 Whether as part of a divorce or as an independent action, child custody disputes require firmness, flexibility, and understanding to achieve a result that is beneficial for both parent and child.
 Attorney Pedro provides zealous representation from start to finish to help you achieve the best custody situation possible in your case.

 What Kinds of Child Custody are There?